 Driving back to Maleny we stopped at Gerrards Lookout which had amazing views back over the Sunshine Coast.

 Maleny Cheese was established in 2004 and produces their delicious range of cheeses from locally sourced milk.
 As well as cheese they also produce a range of gourmet yoghurts.
-The Maleny Cheese Cafe is open 7 days a week from 9.00am to 5.00pm and this is where you can taste their cheeses.
+The Maleny Cheese Cafe is open 7 days a week from 9.00am to 4.00pm Monday to Saturday and 10.00am to 4.00pm on Sunday and this is where you can taste their cheeses.
 They produce brie, triple cream brie and camembert cheeses as well as a range of feta.
 Interestingly they also make cheese from buffalo milk which I found delicious, especially in the feta.

 Arrive at the cheese cafe early enough in the day and you can see the cheeses being made in the production room below the cafe.